5 Mistakes New Doulas Make… And How to Avoid Them

 Branding your business is one of the earliest choices you will make and can be one of the most impactful.
 When it comes to choosing a name, think about meeting someone during an errand.
 You have no business cards on you and they’re interested in your services.
 Your name should be something you could tell them and they would remember clearly enough to type into Google or Instagram when they get home.
 This means something easy to remember, simple to spell, and hard to confuse.
 It’s also good to avoid very common business names that may pull up other doulas in other areas.

 Keeping it simple is also the best advice when designing a logo.
 Rather than an intricate and striking piece of art, your logo should be simple enough that it is visible on a small business card.
 Think of some of the most recognizable logos, like Nike or Target- very simple and to the point, which makes them easy to remember.
 Your logo can be the same.
+Get more doula logo tips here.

 5. Missing Out on Networking